tdmrhn/blocks-scanner/readme.txt

 3. Easy & Live Search Filter.

 == Changelog ==
+= 0.9.1 =
+* Fix: If the first word of the blocks set is WP, add the second word
+* Fix: Separated variables

 = 0.9 =
 * Improvement: Dynamically generate tabs and block lists based on Blocks set/plugin